 Step 3 – Add a drop of dish soap into the center of the milk.

 Step 4 – Watch in amazement as the colors dances across the surface of the milk.
+Do you know what caused the colors to move around in the milk?
+Find out the answer in the how does this experiment work section below.

 The key to the dancing colors in this experiment is soap!
 Soap molecules consist of a hydrophilic (“water-loving”) end and a hydrophobic (“water-fearing”) end.
 Water molecules are polar molecules that can dissolve other polar molecules.
 Fat (and oil) molecules are nonpolar molecules, so they cannot dissolve in water.